medvedevgroup/eskemap/README.md

 # ESKEMAP - Exact SKEtch-based read MAPping

-This directory contains the source code of ESKEMAP and the documentation of experiments we performed in our paper.
+This directory contains the source code of ESKEMAP and the documentation of experiments we performed in our [paper](https://doi.org/10.1186/s13015-024-00261-7).

+## Publication

+Schulz, T., Medvedev, P.: [ESKEMAP: exact sketch-based read mapping](https://doi.org/10.1186/s13015-024-00261-7).
+Algorithms for Molecular Biology.
+(2024)

 ## Description